nishan9/Sudoku/README.md

 # Sudoku Solver

 ## Introduction
 Sudoku is a puzzle in which the objective is to find the suitable numbers from 1 through to 9 for each cell adhering to the rules of the game.
-There are four golden rules in the game (Sudoku Online, 2020):
+There are four principal rules in the game (Sudoku Online, 2020):

 1. Each row must contain numbers from 1 to 9 without any repetitions.
 2. Each column must contain numbers from 1 to 9 without any repetitions.